awsdocs/amazon-dynamodb-developer-guide/doc_source/DynamoDBMapper.Methods.md

 By default, the `query` method returns a "lazy\-loaded" collection\.
 It initially returns only one page of results, and then makes a service call for the next page if needed\.
 To obtain all the matching items, iterate over the `latestReplies` collection\.

+Note that calling the `size()` method on the collection will load every result in order to provide an accurate count\.
+This can result in a lot of provisioned throughput being consumed, and on a very large table could even exhaust all the memory in your JVM\.

 To query an index, you must first model the index as a mapper class\.
 Suppose that the `Reply` table has a global secondary index named *PostedBy\-Message\-Index*\.
 The partition key for this index is `PostedBy`, and the sort key is `Message`\.
 The class definition for an item in the index would look like the following\.

 ```